Table of contents

 Find a good broker or real estate agent

 There are so many brokers in New York City, more than you probably realize.
-If you’re moving to NYC from another city where brokers aren’t a thing, we’re going to introduce you to how this works.
+I searched this NY.gov dataset and I got more than 20,000 unique agents and businesses when filtering the five boroughs of NYC.
+If you’re moving to NYC from another city where brokers aren’t a thing, I’ll introduce how this works.

-A good broker will help you find an apartment that matches your budget and has an objective look on what will work for you vs. your search criteria.
+A good broker will help you find an apartment that matches your budget and has an objective look at what will work for you vs. your search criteria.
+Having a budget is basically step one, as we outline in our NYC budget lifestyle hack guide.

 A bad broker will call you 10 times before 10am and ask for you to come see apartments way out of your budget and criteria search.
-That seems scammy.
+That seems like a scam.
+Anyone who forces you to sign something or pressures you isn’t worth your time, in my opinion.

 Finding a good broker can be hard.
-Ask around your friend group and see if anyone has any personal suggestions or connections.
+Ask around your friend group or professional networks (I see people doing this all the time, and I recommend my broker!).
+See if anyone has any personal suggestions or connections.

 Find alternate housing solutions, like subletting